cap-js/docs/guides/databases-hana.md

 :::

-For new projects, `cds add hana` automatically adds this configuration.

 ::: warning Initial full table migration
-Be aware, that the first deployment after this **configuration change may take longer**.
+Be aware that the first deployment after this **configuration change may take longer**.

 For each entity with associations, the respective database object will be touched (DROP/CREATE for views, full table migration via shadow table and data copy for tables).
-This is also the reason why we haven't changed the default so far.
-Subsequent deployments will benefit, however.

 :::